Consulting, Training and Technical Assistance

 "Warner Pacific College has significantly benefitted from engagement in Campus Compact of Oregon’s equity education work.
 Campus Compact provided equity training for our entire employee community at one of our Professional Development Days.
 Their approach and demeanor with sometimes challenging content created an environment where our teams could work together to identify ways to be more equitable and inclusive in our service to students and working with one another."

-- Andrea Cook, President of Warner Pacific College
+- Andrea Cook, President of Warner Pacific University

 "The training Blue Mountain Community College has received from Campus Compact of Oregon and Josh Todd has allowed us to broaden our understanding of equity and inclusion.
 This topic is now becoming part of our everyday conversation and work.
 The opportunity to have Josh on campus with us as part of our fall term Pre-service event and again with our Achieving the Dream work team at BMCC for equity training has been most valuable and has provided us with language and tools we did not have before."